logo Calflora, a 501c3 non-profit

 Information about Brachypodium distachyon from other sources

-[Wikipedia] Europe, Africa, Asia native: Brachypodium distachyon, commonly called purple false brome[1] or stiff brome,[2] is a grass species native to southern Europe, northern Africa and southwestern Asia east to India. (contributed by Mary Ann Machi)
+[Wikipedia] Europe, Africa, Asia native: Brachypodium distachyon, commonly called purple false brome[1] or stiff brome,[2] is a grass species native to southern Europe, northern Africa and southwestern Asia east to India. (link added by Mary Ann Machi)

 Suggested Citation